jundalisay/sp/content/en/research/indian/gospel/chapter-06b.md

 ## No finality about God's nature

+{{< r a="Brahmo Devotee" >}}
-A BRAHMO DEVOTEE: "Sir, has God forms or has He none?"
+Sir, has God forms or has He none?
+{{< /r >}}

 {{< l a="Ramakrishna" >}}
 No one can say with finality that God is only 'this' and nothing else.
 He is formless, and again He has forms.
 For the bhakta He assumes forms.
 But He is formless for the jnani, that is, for him who looks on the world as a mere dream.
 The bhakta feels that he is one entity and the world another.
 Therefore God reveals Himself to him as a Person.

 But the jnani-the Vedantist, for instance-always reasons, applying the process of 'Not this, not this'.
 Through this discrimination he realizes, by his inner perception, that the ego and the universe are both illusory, like a dream.
 Then the jnani realizes Brahman in his own consciousness.
 He cannot describe what Brahman is.

-"Do you know what I mean?
 Think of Brahman, Existence-Knowledge-Bliss Absolute, as a shoreless ocean.
 Through the cooling influence, as it were, of the bhakta's love, the water has frozen at places into blocks of ice.
 In other words, God now and then assumes various forms for His lovers and reveals Himself to them as a Person.
 But with the rising of the sun of Knowledge, the blocks of ice melt.
 Then one doesn't feel any more that God is a Person, nor does one see God's forms.
 What He is cannot be described.
 Who will describe Him?
 He who would do so disappears.
-He cannot find his
-'I' any more.
+He cannot find his 'I' any more.
 {{< /l >}}